simon-fauconnier/ryzen-hackintosh/README.md

 macOS Catalina v10.15.6

-EFI configured with the vanilla-opencore tutorial : https://dortania.github.io/OpenCore-Desktop-Guide/
+EFI configured with the vanilla-opencore tutorial : https://dortania.github.io/OpenCore-Install-Guide/

 The information in config.plist/platormInfo/Generic has been deleted.
 Please generate new ones with GenSMBIOS (https://github.com/corpnewt/GenSMBIOS), with the SMBIOS *MacPro7.1*

 ACPI/SSDT-EC_USBX built manually following the "Getting started with ACPI" tutorial : https://dortania.github.io/Getting-Started-With-ACPI/

 ## BIOS settings

+/!\ Does not start with the latest version of the motherboard bios /!\

 Access the bios by pressing the F2 key on computer startup.